 - I. MES students will be assigned an MES faculty member, or faculty member knowledgeable about the field and curriculum who was approved by the MES Curriculum Supervisor, as their Academic Advisor once they have achieved sophomore status.
 Advisor changes may be made by the Department Chair when a formal request is made by either the student or Faculty Advisor. - II.
 Primary responsibility for the MES curriculum lies with the MES faculty members.
-The majority of the MES faculty members should be in agreement with all curriculum changes.

-III.
-MES Advisory Board

-- A. The Advisory Board should consist of 8-12 members who are not employed by Maritime College and are knowledgeable in the environmental science field.
+The majority of the MES faculty members should be in agreement with all curriculum changes. - III.
+MES Advisory Board - A. The Advisory Board should consist of 8-12 members who are not employed by Maritime College and are knowledgeable in the environmental science field.
 The board should have at least two members with a biology background, two with a meteorology background, and two with an oceanography background.
 The members should be chosen and approved by the MES faculty members. - B. The Advisory Board will be invited to campus at least once every other year for a meeting. - C. Written reports from the Advisory Board will be circulated to all Science Department members and the College Provost.

-IV.
-Internship Students

-- A. Students will complete 6 credits worth of approved internship(s), ES 505 and ES 515, in accordance with the rules outlined in the Internship Standards document. - B. MT 510, Summer Sea Term I, will be accepted in lieu of 6 credits worth of internship.

-V. Internship Faculty Supervisors

-- A. The MES faculty member, who is the most knowledgeable member of the Science Department in the field of the internship, is selected as the Internship Supervisor. - B. The selection of the Supervisor is made by the Science Department Chair; however, input into this decision is accepted from the MES faculty members and the internship student. - C. Faculty Supervisors are compensated when they oversee and evaluate formal 6 credit internships which are conducted during the summer.

-VI.
-MES Electives

-- A. Any class offered at Maritime with a BIO, ES, METE or OCEA prefix, which is not required, can be used as an MES elective. - B. Classes will be transferred as an MES elective when they are deemed by an MES Faculty member or the Department Chair to augment the science education of the student.
+- IV.
+Internship Students - A. Students will complete 6 credits worth of approved internship(s), ES 505 and ES 515, in accordance with the rules outlined in the Internship Standards document. - B. MT 510, Summer Sea Term I, will be accepted in lieu of 6 credits worth of internship. - V. Internship Faculty Supervisors - A. The MES faculty member, who is the most knowledgeable member of the Science Department in the field of the internship, is selected as the Internship Supervisor. - B. The selection of the Supervisor is made by the Science Department Chair; however, input into this decision is accepted from the MES faculty members and the internship student. - C. Faculty Supervisors are compensated when they oversee and evaluate formal 6 credit internships which are conducted during the summer. - VI.
+MES Electives - A. A Marine Environmental Science (MES) Elective is any BIO, ES, METE, or OCEA course numbered 300 or higher not required by the student's degree program or PHYS 214/216. - B. Classes will be transferred as an MES elective when they are deemed by an MES Faculty member or the Department Chair to augment the science education of the student.